^

 Medical expert of the article

-The solar burn of the retina is caused by photochemical effects of solar radiation as a result of direct and indirect sun exposure.
+Retinal sunburn is caused by the photochemical effects of solar radiation as a result of direct and indirect exposure to the sun.

-A solar burn of the retina manifests itself 1-2 hours after exposure to a decrease in central vision in one or both eyes, metamorphopsia or central scotoma.
+Retinal sunburn manifests itself within 1-2 hours after exposure as decreased central vision in one or both eyes, metamorphopsia, or central scotoma.

-• Visual acuity is variable according to the severity of the lesion.
+• Visual acuity varies depending on the severity of the damage.

-• After about 2 weeks, a limited pigmentary mottle and lamellar rupture are revealed.
+• After approximately 2 weeks, limited pigment mottling and lamellar rupture are detected.

-The prognosis of a solar burn of a retina, as a rule, good.
-Restoration of vision to normal or close to this occurs within 6 months, although some symptoms of sunburn may persist.
+The prognosis for retinal sunburn is generally good.
+Vision returns to normal or near normal within 6 months, although some symptoms of sunburn may persist.

 What do need to examine?